Last updated: 21 March 2016

 - your design is assessed as being non-compliant with the Building Code

-- it includes a banned method or product
+- it includes a banned building method or product

 - you have not paid the required application fee

-If we decline your application we will charge fees for all costs incurred up until that time.
+If we refuse your application we will charge fees for all costs incurred up until that time.

-You are able to appeal to the District Court if we decline your application and you disagree with the outcome.
+The applicants of the MultiProof are able to appeal to the District Court if we refuse to issue your application and you disagree with the outcome.

 Withdrawing your application